Sustainable-Aquafeeds-Project/feed_biodiv_impact_mapping/prep/02_feed/README.md

 ## 1a_GAEZ_production.Rmd

-GOAL: calculate tonnes of production for each GAEZ crop in each country.
+GOAL: calculate total tonnes of production for each GAEZ crop in each country.
-These data are used in several places in the analysis.
+These data are used in several places throughout the analysis.

 Inputs:
 * GAEZ production tiff files